gabriele-mastrapasqua/vue-goosegame/README.md

 ## how to run

-simply clone this repository, then open with a browser the index.html and play!
+Clone this repository, then open the index.html with a browser and play!

+This game needs a minimum of two players to run.